 James a self-professed record collector who has DJ’d intermittently most of his adult life.
 His obsession with house music as a teenager, developed into a much more sophisticated range and knowledge of 60’s soul, funk, reggae, and folk.

 I on the other hand would describe myself as a lazy music lover, discovering sounds by chance.
 Building on my love of the beautiful ‘Bristol’ sound from Massive Attack, Tricky and Portishead.
 More recently Jazz instrumental bands such as Go Go Penguin and Portico Quartet, to the wonderful emotional intensity of Nick Cave.
 I naturally gravitate to the melancholy which James secretly likes but can cause many disagreements between us, particularly after a couple of glasses of red wine!
-Watch out for our playlists, we may have a stand-off.
+Check out for our playlists on Spotify, we may have a stand-off.
 Although if I don’t win the competitive streak in me might never recover!